 ISYY has four members of staff who are experts in interest advocacy; two in Joensuu and two in Kuopio.
 The Specialist for Interest Advocacy and Specialist in Academic and Social Affairs are in charge of student advocacy in general, and the Coordinators for International Affairs specialise in international student advocacy.

-Additionally, interest advocacy is part of the work done by the Representative Council, the Executive Board, the Sections and the Campus Boards.
+Additionally, interest advocacy is part of the work done by the Representative Council, the Executive Board, Teams and the Council for Chairpersons.
 Therefore, everyone affiliated with ISYY lives and breathes interest advocacy – the fight for a better life for students never stops.
 The overall purpose is to look after you and make sure the student perspective is never forgotten by the University, or other decision-making authorities.

 The Interest Advocacy Team of ISYY never sleeps!